pingcap/community/architecture/README.md

 ### Committer

-Committers come from Reviewers, and are recoganized by Maintainers and SIG Tech Leads for their outstanding contributions to the specific SIG.
+Committers come from Reviewers, and are recognized by Maintainers and SIG Tech Leads for their outstanding contributions to the specific SIG.

 Committer is scoped to the specific SIG where the promotion applies.
 See `member-list.md` under the specific SIG for a list of Committers of the SIG.